 Based on 2014 Eurostat data [2], more women (42.3 %) than men (33.6 %) go on to higher education.
 Nevertheless, female students are strongly under-represented in computer-related studies in most European countries, including Greece.
 Specifically, 80% or more of the students enrolled in computer-related study programs are male, whereas women usually prefer studies in other fields [1].
 Unfortunately, no significant improvement on these statistics has been observed over the past several years.

-Furthermore, women’s participation in the digital labour market decreases with age.
+Furthermore, women’s participation in the digital labor market decreases with age.
 This is acknowledged as the leaky pipeline phenomenon [4].
-Greece (and Europe) under-utilize women scientists in research and innovation, as well as in leadership positions.
-The progress of brilliant women is often hindered by invisible obstacles.
-Action is necessary to discover, understand, and defeat those glass ceilings with the goal of addressing any form of gender imbalance in scientific leadership and decision-making processes, and ensuring a fair development of outstanding career paths with no barriers and misconceptions for both men and women in the digital sector.
+Greece (and Europe) under-utilize women scientists in research and innovation and leadership positions.
+Invisible obstacles often hinder the progress of brilliant women.
+Action is necessary to discover, understand, and defeat those glass ceilings with the goal of addressing any form of gender imbalance in scientific leadership and decision-making processes and ensuring a fair development of outstanding career paths with no barriers and misconceptions for both men and women in the digital sector.

 Our Mission

-• To connect computing professionals to their peers, to the latest developments, and inspire them to advance the profession and make a positive impact on society.
+- To connect computing professionals to their peers, to the latest developments, and inspire them to advance the profession and positively impact society.

 Our Vision